CICE-Consortium/Icepack/doc/source/science_guide/sg_boundary_forcing.rst

 heat flux coefficient in order to allow some heat to pass between the atmosphere and the ice surface in stable, calm conditions.
 For the atmospheric stress term in :eq:`coeff2`, we make the assumption in :eq:`lowfreq` when ``highfreq`` =.false..

+An additional modification for stable environments can be made using the ``use_coldair_outbreak_mod`` namelist parameter.
+This follows the cold air outbreaks ideas of :cite:`mahrt95` and was primarily introduced for Labrador Sea issues in the CESM2 :cite:`danabasoglu20`.

 The atmospheric reference temperature :math:`T_a^{ref}` is computed from :math:`T_a` and :math:`T_{sfc}` using the coefficients